babylanguagelab/bll_app/src/app/its_anonymization/readme.md

     - LocalTime->leave time of day alone, set date to based on new DOB
     - ClockTime->leave time of day alone, set date to based on new DOB

-# Bugs:
-1. multiple places for one key.

 # all configurations:
 ./ProcessingUnit/UPL_Header/TransferredUPL/RecordingInformation/TransferTime,LocalTime,1,
 ./ProcessingUnit/UPL_Header/TransferredUPL/RecordingInformation/TransferTime,TimeZone,1,